 The quarrels of popes and kings, with wars and pestilences in every page; the men all so good for nothing, and hardly any women at all — it is very tiresome.
 Jane Austen, on History

-When you think of people in history — artists, writers, leaders, activists, you name it — what names immediately pop into your head?
-Maybe you think of famous artists like Da Vinci, Van Gogh, Michaelangelo, writers like Shakespeare or Milton, leaders like Caesar or Napoleon or activists like Gandhi.
+When you think of people in history—artists, writers, leaders, activists, you name it—what names immediately pop into your head?
+Maybe you think of famous artists like Da Vinci, Van Gogh, Michelangelo, writers like Shakespeare or Milton, leaders like Caesar or Napoleon or activists like Gandhi.

 How about the internationally famous sculptor Edmonia Lewis?
 The 17th century English poet, playwright and spy, Aphra Behn, or prolific diarist Harriet Arbuthnot?
-Queen and Admiral Artemisia I, trusted advisor of Xerxes, or Queen Sayyida al-Hurra who was a pirate equal in power to Barbarossa?
-Or Dorothea Lynde Dix, a social reformer and pinoeer in the movement for humane treatment of mental illness?
+Queen and Admiral Artemisia I, trusted advisor of Xerxes, or Queen Sayyida al-Hurra a pirate equal in power to the infamous Barbarossa?

-Even for reletively famous women like Queen Sayyida, information is scarce.
-The exact year of her birth is unknown, and nobody has any clue what happened to her after she was deposed by her son-in-law in 1542.
+Even for relatively famous women like Queen Sayyida, information is scarce.
+The exact year of her birth is unknown, and nobody has any clue what happened to her after she was deposed in 1542.